bkinaan/purdue-cmfk-database-server/README.md

 }
 ```

-To verify an account, the body of the POST request must contain a JSON object with both the username and password:
+To log in to an account, the body of the POST request must contain a JSON object with both the username and password:

 ```JSON
 {